 The Company enters into arrangements to deliver multiple products or services (multiple-elements).
 The Company applies software revenue recognition rules and allocates the total revenues among elements based on vendor-specific objective evidence ("VSOE") of fair value of each element.
-The Company recognizes revenue on a net basis excluding taxes collected from customers and remitted to government authorities.
+The Company recognizes revenue on a net basis excluding indirect taxes, such as sales tax and value added tax, collected from customers and remitted to government authorities.